-This scenario is not unique – many construction firms have converted their accounting systems to the cloud to reduce paper waste.
+Many construction firms have converted their accounting systems to the cloud to reduce paper waste.
 However, paperwork isn’t limited to accounting.
-Where do you store the REST of the paper?
-Is there an easier and more collaborative method available?
+Where do you store the rest of the paper?
+Is there an easier method available?
 There is – you can eliminate paper with Google Drive.

 What is Google Drive?

 Most people know Google Drive as the free file system that comes with their Gmail account.
 In a nutshell, it’s a file storage system that lets you save a variety of file formats in the cloud for easy access.
 It also has features that enable users to share and collaborate together on documents.

 Files are securely encrypted – for more detail on security we recommend you look here.
 At Beyond, we use Google Drive to communicate and share files with our clients.

 Construction firms can also use this program in their line of work.
 Here are a few examples of how these businesses can eliminate paper with Google Drive.

 Store building plans and activities all in one place

 Construction firms generally organize the activities of a project by CSI (Construction Specifications Institute) divisions.
 These divisions help separate the various aspects of construction and help with communication among all parties about the project.
 It can also mean a burdensome filing process.

 Google Drive works in a user-friendly file format with a good amount of storage to start.
 Out of the box, the individual free version provides almost 15GB of free storage across Google Drive, Gmail, and Google Photos.
 Firms that sign up for G Suite start with 30GB but can even elect to get unlimited storage!

 Creating new file folders is very easy.
 You can create single folders for each project and subfolders for managing punch lists, receipts, and change orders by division.
 Choose to share certain folders so that construction supervisors can easily upload & edit documents as the project moves forward.